top of page

 Anju Agrawal, Engagement & Advancement Specialist

-Anju grew up in the UK and has a degree in Accounting & Finance from the University of Wales.
+Anju (she/her) grew up in the UK and has a degree in Accounting & Finance from the University of Wales.
 She worked in accounting for Sheraton, Limited Too and Red Capital among others.
 She moved to Pittsburgh when she married a native Pittsburgher, with whom she has raised 3 children.
 She has always had a keen interest in supporting the success and acceptance of neurodiverse individuals and is happy to leverage her interests and experience in her role at Evolve, where she supports the team with development, community engagement, and quality assurance.
 She enjoys spending time with her family, and learning about holistic health.

 AMBER, BRICK BACKGROUND.jpg